TEDxAuckland/tedx-auckland-site/src/_videos/how-to-build-diversity-into-everyday.md

 ---
-title: How To Build Diversity Into Everyday
+title: How to build inclusion into the everyday
 youtube_video_id: oeSlKfmOe3Y
 performance: false
 highlight: false